khangpn/stockit/note.md

           this.items = [];
         }
       })

-  Then we don't have to add *ng-controller='FirstController'* on the view because it already know which TEMPLATE to bind to.
+  Then we don't have to add `ng-controller='FirstController'` on the view because it already know which TEMPLATE to bind to.
-  Adding "ng-controller='FirstController'" on the view again may cause "Argument 'FirstController' is not a function, got undefined" error
+  Adding `ng-controller='FirstController'` on the view again may cause "Argument 'FirstController' is not a function, got undefined" error

 ## Angularjs + Jade:
 - They can be used together